Great Lakes Software Symposium

-RESTful web services have become the preferred approach to synchronously integrate heterogeneous systems.
-The REST Architectural Style’s success is due in large part to its simplicity and the fact that it is based based on a small set of widely accepted standards, such as HTTP.
-Furthermore REST requires far fewer development steps, toolkits and execution engines than conventional SOAP web services.
+RESTful web services have become the preferred approach to synchronously integrating heterogeneous systems.
+The architectural style’s success is due in large part to its simplicity.
+Furthermore, REST is based on a small set of widely accepted standards, such as HTTP and XML and requires far fewer development steps, toolkits and execution engines than conventional SOAP web services.

 In this session, I will cover the key concepts behind REST and walk through the process of designing, implementing and testing RESTful web services.
 In addition, I will present web service demos based on several popular RESTful frameworks including RESTlet, Spring MVC, and NetKernel.

 An Enterprise Service Bus (ESB) provides a platform for service provisioning.
 The core capabilities that enable provisioning across an enterprise include addressing, routing and transformations.
 Addressing is the ability to specify the location of a service regardless of transport.
 Service routing defines a message path across a number of servers or nodes and message content transformations are implemented using XML technologies such as XSLT and proprietary adapters.